wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    * https://raft.github.io/
    <br /><br />

-   To ensure data <strong>consistency</strong> among nodes across Availability Zones, the <a target="_blank" href="https://www.consul.io/docs/architecture/consensus#deployment_table">Raft consensus algorithm</a> (a simpler implementation of <a target="_blank" href="https://en.wikipedia.org/wiki/Paxos_%28computer_science%29">Paxos</a>) maintains consistent state storage for updating catalog, session, prepared query, ACL, and KV state.
+   To ensure data <strong>consistency</strong> among nodes (even across different Availability Zones), the <a target="_blank" href="https://www.consul.io/docs/architecture/consensus#deployment_table">Raft consensus algorithm</a> (a simpler implementation of <a target="_blank" href="https://en.wikipedia.org/wiki/Paxos_%28computer_science%29">Paxos</a>) maintains consistent state storage for updating data maintained by Consul's (catalog, session, prepared query, ACL, and KV state).

    Each transaction is considered "comitted" when more than half the followers register it.